harababurel/gcsf/README.md

 ```

 This will generate the `gcsf` binary in `$HOME/.cargo/bin`.
 Make sure that this directory is in your `PATH` variable: `export PATH=$PATH:$HOME/.cargo/bin`

+Alternatively, you can download a [release binary](https://github.com/harababurel/gcsf/releases) for your platform.

 ### Configuration